Welcome Letter from the Secretary-General

 With obtaining the theme “Ensuring a stable and reliable process for Globalization 4.0: obviation of resulting detriment and prejudice while eliminating its deprecating socio-political conclusions”, we aim to expand our horizon on how the socio-political events throughout history influence each other and form the structure of today’s society in the globalizing world.
 While globalization can be portrayed as a key to universal liberalization, it is also a profound responsibility; as marginalization and discrimination mount up around the world contrastingly at the age of novelty and standardization.
 Therefore, all liabilities and repercussions shall be emitted among younger generations, and the future of the globe; while taking into account how one action leads to another, for a bigger, yet possibly devastating change to come.

 While our four General Assembly Committees will be tackling universal problems that remain unsolved, the Special Committees will be debating upon challenging and diverse topics based on various concepts.
+This year’s Special Conference will tackle major issues regarding multiple segments of the process of globalization.
 Commonwealth of Nations will be gathering former British colonies as to address Sustainable Development Goals while strengthening democracy and economic cooperation.
 Security Council will discuss upon the unrests in Hong Kong as well as the sovereignty dispute over the Chagos Archipelago.
 By its unique structure, the Advisory Panel will be concentrated on the issues among the Mediterranean Basin, namely the migration crisis caused by extremism, and the conflict over the natural gas reserves in the Eastern Mediterranean.
 Cambridge Trials will be arguing upon one of the biggest political cases in the history of the Internet, the case of Cambridge Analytica, while this year’s International Court of Justice will be discussing the case of Immunities and Criminal Proceedings (Equatorial Guinea v.
 France).
 Lastly, our Historical Committee will be simulating the Yugoslav Presidium of 1987, as to rewrite the fate of a country that is going through a severe outbreak.

 To conclude my letter, the Secretariat and I truly cannot wait to welcome you to KALMUN 2020.
 The spectrum of our World of Colors awaits you to reach to its boldest, and it would be a shade missing without you aside.
 We are looking forward to meeting you in June!